stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/customresources.md

 ### Mandatory and Optional Templates

  Templates can either be mandatory or optional.
 By default, all Templates are optional.
-Cluster Admins can make Templates mandatory by adding them to the `spec.namespacetemplate.templateInstances` array within the Tenant configuration.
-All Templates listed in `spec.namespacetemplate.templateInstances` will always be instantiated within every `Namespace` that is created for the respective Tenant.
+Cluster Admins can make Templates mandatory by adding them to the `spec.templateInstances` array within the Tenant configuration.
+All Templates listed in `spec.templateInstances` will always be instantiated within every `Namespace` that is created for the respective Tenant.

 ## 4. TemplateInstance